What To Expect From A Head-On Auto Accident In Ohio

 Head-on collisions typically occur when inattentive drivers drift from their lanes into oncoming traffic, or intentionally enter an oncoming traffic lane to pass slower moving traffic ahead.
 While head-on collisions represent only a small percentage of accidents, they have a disproportionate fatality rate.

-The National Highway Traffic Safety Administration (NHTSA) reports that the chance of a fatality in a head-on collision is approximately seventy-five percent.
+The National Highway Traffic Safety Administration (NHTSA) reports that the chance of a fatality in a head-on collision is approximately 75 percent.

-The Ohio head-on collision lawyers at Crandall & Pera Law are familiar with the many problems faced by survivors of fatal motor vehicle collisions.
-Instead of being able to focus on recovery, the victims are often set upon by insurance claims adjusters and investigators, or must deal directly with hospitals, physicians, and rehabilitation centers.
+At Crandall & Pera Law, we are familiar with the many problems that follow a serious auto accident.
+Instead of being able to focus on recovery, the victims are often set upon by insurance claims adjusters and investigators, or must deal directly with hospitals, physicians and rehabilitation centers.
 Our auto accident law team is dedicated to protecting the victims’ rights and ensuring that their interests are best served.

 At the outset, if negligence is involved, it must be determined who was negligent and to what degree.
 Ohio uses a comparative negligence standard to determine who was “more at fault.”
-An Ohio car accident lawyer, bringing suit on your behalf, tries to mitigate your own contribution to the accident, if any.
-Negligence is a “zero-sum game” in which the less is established against you, the more is established against others.
+Because negligence is a “zero-sum game” in which the less is established against you, the more is established against others, it is crucial to have a lawyer make the strongest case on your behalf.

-When liability is to be shared, let one of our attorneys ensure that it is shared equitably, consistent with the facts of the case.
-Please call us at 1-877-686-8879 or fill out our contact form to schedule a no-obligation consultation with a skilled head-on collision attorney.
-We have five Ohio law offices conveniently located in Cleveland, Columbus, Cincinnati, Chesterland, and Chagrin Falls.
+Please call us at 855-444-6651 or fill out our contact form to schedule a free consultation today.
+To serve you better, we have law offices conveniently located in Cleveland, Columbus, Cincinnati, Chesterland and Chagrin Falls.